 LAMB’S EARS (Stachys byzantina)

 Soft oblong leaves make this plant so irresistible.
 Their fuzzy texture and silver overtones contrast beautifully with many other garden perennials.
-Upright stalks of pink or purple flowers in early summer add to the overall height, but you can find cultivars that bloom rarely or not at all if you only desire the velvety mats of foliage.
+Upright stalks of pink or purple flowers in early summer add to the overall height, but you can find cultivars that bloom rarely or not at all.

 Height/spread: 3 to 10 inches (taller when in flower), spreads up to 2 feet

-Special attributes: Not bothered by pests or diseases; coordinates well with almost everything in the garden.
+Special attributes: Not bothered by pests or diseases; coordinates well with almost everything.

-Where to use: Any sunny spot where you need a dense, weed-suppressing ground cover.
-Grows in most soil types as long as you provide good drainage.
+Where to use: Sunny spots where you need a dense, weed-suppressing ground cover.

-Plants to try: ‘Big Ears' (especially large leaves up to 8 inches long), 'Silky Fleece' (a dwarf variety with tiny 1-inch leaves), ‘Silver Carpet’ (silvery blue foliage, nonflowering)
+Plants to try: ‘Big Ears' (large leaves up to 8 inches long), 'Silky Fleece' (a dwarf variety with tiny 1-inch leaves), ‘Silver Carpet’ (silvery blue foliage, nonflowering)